kshutkin/package-build/CONTEXT.md

 ## Relationships

 - A **Package inventory** describes zero or more **Build plugins** and **Extensions**.
+- A **Build configuration** is resolved in ascending authority from defaults, package metadata, explicit CLI options, and **Build plugins**.
+- **Cross-plugin coordination state** is owned by one build and shared across its **Build plugin** lifecycle phases without same-phase ordering guarantees.
 - A **Package operation** derives its behavior from one inventory entry and one **Package target**.
 - **Project changes** apply **Package operations** sequentially and retain each operation's claims for conflict review.
 - A successful **Package operation** updates the **Project lock** together with its project changes.